sp4rkie/esp-debounce/README.md

 what is it
 ----------

-- a small sketch for ESP8266/ESP32 to debounce a key the most optimal way with minimum of lines of code
+- a small sketch for ESP8266/ESP32 to debounce a key the most optimal way with minimum effort

 features
 --------